7 Reasons for pre-emergent failure.

 Soil temperature – What is the best timing for my pre-emergent herbicide application?

 Spring Pre-Emergents.
-Best apply when the soil temperature has been at 12℃ for 2–3 days.
+Best apply when the soil temperature are at 12℃ for 2–3 days.

 Autumn Pre-Emergents.
-Apply when soil temperatures fall to 21℃ for 2–3 days.
+Apply when soil temperatures are 21℃ for 2–3 days.

 Reasons for herbicide failure – 6